Frequently Asked Questions

 What corporations or companies are eligible for the tax credit program?

-Any corporation that pays Arizona corporate state income tax is eligible.
-(Typically “C” corporations are eligible, while LLCs and “S” corporations are not.*) All local and national insurance companies that pay Arizona premium tax are also eligible to redirect 100% of their state premium tax obligation to this program!
+Any corporation that pays Arizona corporate state income tax is eligible -- "C" corporations and "S" corporations!
+All local and national insurance companies that pay Arizona premium tax are also eligible to redirect 100% of their state premium tax obligation to this program!

 How much of a corporate donation can be taken as a credit in a given tax year?